NASA-Planetary-Science/sbpy/docs/sbpy/units.rst

 Spectral Gradient Units
 -----------------------

 Spectral gradients are commonly expressed as % per 100 nm.
-This is a subtle concept for ``astropy``'s `~astropy.units`:
+This is too subtle a concept for astropy's `~astropy.units`:

   >>> import astropy.units as u
   >>> print(u.percent / (100 * u.nm))